WeijieXie/Universe-in-a-Box/Responses.md

   Benchmarking Simulation::kSquareUpdater with 8 threads.
   Time = 1.24242
   Info: #pragma omp parallel for collapse(3), 300 cells wide the box*
-  I don't know why this happened.
   It may because the inside for loop is not complex enough.
 So the benefits from `collapse(3)` is less than its overhead.
+Thus the executing time increases.
   - **#pragma omp parallel for collapse(2)**: now the `BenchmarkSimulation` displays:
   *Actual number of threads have been setted as: 8
   Benchmarking Simulation::kSquareUpdater with 8 threads.